johnnovak/RML-Amiga/docs/docs/games/e-f.md

 ## Faery Tale Adventure, The

+- Patched and cracked version by Ross that fixes the garbled sound issue present on later than A1000 models and bypasses the manual-based protection check.
+Confirmed to be completable.

+- Just press enter at the copy protection question after the intro.

-- You _must_ always put the save disk in DF1: to prevent game-breaking bugs!
+- Save disk is in drive DF1: --- you must always have the save disk in DF1: to prevent game-breaking bugs.

 ## Fate -- Gates of Dawn